Amir-Abbas Hoveyda: Military and public service

 Aside from experience, patronage from the likes of Abdullah Entezam, an independent minded diplomat of "sterling reputation", served to aid Hoveida's ascendance to the upper echelons of public office.
 With the government of Mohammad Reza Shah Pahlavi, the Shah (king) of Iran, the only way to obtain high ranking positions in any societal position was through crucial internal patronage, reinforcement Hoveyda sufficiently lacked prior to working with Entezam.
 The two first got to work together when Hoveyda was stationed in Stuttgart, West Germany.
-While there in 1947, Hoveyda was assigned with the task of negotiating over deals made between Iran and Germany.
+While there in 1947, Hoveyda was assigned the task of negotiating over deals made between Iran and Germany.
 The most notable case involved Iran's purchase of factory equipment required for the construction of a steel mill, in which the transaction of the material components were never successfully completed.

 In 1950, Hoveyda returned to an ever-changing Iran once again.
 This time, he would be caught in one of the most tumultuous periods of Iran's modern period.
 As Hoveyda toiled away at a notably boring job as assistant director of the public relations office at the Foreign Ministry, Mohammad Mossadegh was mobilizing nationalist sentiment as he rose to power.
 During this period, Entezam was appointed as minister of foreign affairs, allowing Hoveyda to assume a more intellectually stimulating role as Entezam's executive secretary.
 His tenure did not last long before Mossadegh was appointed Prime Minister, dissolving the former cabinet along with Hoveyda's job.

 Leaving Iran once again in 1952, Hoveyda was able to secure a position with the United Nations High Commissioner for Refugees through the help of his European contacts.
 As a liaison officer, he was given the task of visiting various continents, including Asia, Africa, and the Americas, promulgating the plight of refugees and in effect receiving several commendations from high ranking UN officials.

 The Iranian embassy in Turkey would serve to be Hoveyda's final official position outside Iran's frontiers.
 Assistant to the ambassador, who so happened to be the father of his good friend, Hassan-Ali Mansour, Hoveyda would make a quick exit after Mansour's father was replaced by an authoritarian army general in 1957.